Database Imports

 • SSL client key — This is the private key for the client certificate

-6. From here you, can proceed to testing the connection or click "Show advanced settings" for more options.
+6. From here, you can proceed to testing the connection or click "Show advanced settings" for more options.

 7. (Optional) Under Advanced settings, you have the option to enter the following: